Moemen-Gaballah/Learn-GraphQL/README.md

 ### run project
 * `npm install`
 * `npm run dev`
-* go to url `http://localhost:4000/graphql` to run your query.
+* Go to url `http://localhost:4000/graphql` to run your query.
-* you can use this data `
+* You can use this data `
   query {
   hello
   welcomeMessage(name: "moemen", dayOfWeek: "Sunday"),